Duke of Buccleuch's Hunt: History

 The Duke of Buccleuch's Hunt hounds are English Foxhounds, originally Old English Foxhounds were used but more modern lines were introduced from the 1970s.

 Hunt country

 The hunt's country is the largest in Scotland, covering an area in the counties of Berwickshire, Roxburghshire and Selkirkshire, from west of Hawick to east of Kelso, from the foothills of the Cheviots to the bottom of the Lammermuirs.

-During the hunting season, the hunt meets three times a week.
+During the hunting season, the hunt meets twice a week.